-There are a number of ways you can reduce your job advertising costs, Here we outline 5 simple tips which could mean you end up recruiting for free, or at the very least save quite a bit on your job adverts.
+There are a number of ways you can reduce your job advertising costs.
+Here we outline 5 simple tips which could mean you end up recruiting for free, or at the very least save quite a bit on your job advert.

 Social media can be a great place to advertise your job, especially if you have a large following.
 Facebook allows you to advertise a job for free on their site.
 If advertising for free doesn’t give you the required response, you could run a PPC (pay per click) or PPA (pay per applicant) campaign, but that can quickly become expensive.

-It is possible to use a job advertisement agency to get your job advert onto 5+ sites for a similar (and sometimes cheaper rate) than going directly to a job board.
+It is possible to use a job advertisements agency to get your job advert onto 5+ sites for a similar (and sometimes cheaper rate) than going directly to a job board.
 This service allows you to get as true a reflection of the current market of job seekers.
-Research has found that certain cites will provide more appropriate candidates over others, but does depend on roles.
+Research has found that certain sites will provide more appropriate candidates over others, but this does depend on roles.

 Indeed can be a great source of applicants, and will typically produce a high volume, BUT can again get expensive as the site works on a PPC basis if you are paying, so set a small budget and see what candidates you get.
 Don’t’ get carried away though as you could easily spend more than other options on the market!

 5. Change The Job Sites You Are Using – Make Use Of Introductory Offers!

 A number of job sites offer introductory offers for your first advert with them, which range from credit for a PPC campaign to reduced fees when working with fixed cost advertising sites.